cadia-lvl/samromur-mfa/README.md

 4. **Validating the data**

 Before creating and training the acoustic model, we need to make sure all the data is ready for it.
-We then use the 'validate' command from mfa module to do it
+We then use the `validate` command from mfa module to do it

 5. **Creating and Training the acoustic model**

 Here we are !
 Once every step we saw before has been done, we can finally create and train the acoustic model.
-This will create a '.zip' file, containing the model and a folder containing the segmentation of every audio file.
+This will create a `.zip` file, containing the model and a folder containing the segmentation of every audio file.
 This folder will be in ythe same shape as the input data folder :

 ```
 output_folder/